Career Opportunities Frequently Asked Questions

 What are the minimum requirements for police recruits?

-For Police Recruit, the entry level position for the San Diego Police Department; applicants must be at least 20 years old the day of the written test.
-You must be a U.S. Citizen or a permanent resident alien with an application for U.S. citizenship; and you must possess at least a high school diploma from a US high school or a G.E.D.
+For Police Recruit, the entry-level position for the San Diego Police Department; applicants must be at least 20 years old the day of the written test.
+Applicants must possess at least a high school diploma from a U.S. high school or a G.E.D.
+In accordance with Government Code Section 1031, effective January 1, 2023, peace officers must be legally authorized to work in the United States under federal law.
+There are no specific citizenship requirements.

 Where do I obtain an application?